ssp21/ssp21-spec/ssp21.md

 }
 ```

-* **nonce** - An incrementing nonce that ensures every session message for a given key is unique.
+* **nonce** - An incrementing nonce that ensures every session message for a given key is unique to provide protection
+from replay.

-* **valid_until_ms** - A millisecond time-bound on the validity of the message since session establishment
+* **valid_until_ms** - A relative millisecond timestamp since session initialization as defined in section on key
+negotiation.
+Endpoints will add this value to *time_session_init* and ensure that it is less than or equal to NOW()
+before processing the message.

 <!--- RLC: Should
 be clearer as to when that is: I think it would be better to include an arbitrary ms counter in the first two messages